skiphansen/pano_z80/README.md

 type devices at the low level.
 "Control/Bulk" and "Control/Bulk/Interrupt" type devices also exist, but I haven't found any to test with.

+If you have problems please try the usb_interrupt_support development branch and send feedback via https://github.com/skiphansen/pano_z80/discussions.

 If a flash drive isn't recognized or doesn't work try a different one.

 If you are worried about compatibility the specific device I'm using